 MASCO and its family of organizations, including MASCO Services, Inc., the Longwood Medical Area Child Care Center, Inc., and the Colleges of the Fenway, Inc., offer a wide range of services including area planning and development, parking and transportation, collaborative programs, telecommunications and child care.
 MASCO's mission is to pursue programs that promote a sense of community among its members and to create and deliver services more effectively.

-The Partners Office for International Staff, Scholars, & Students (PIO)
+The Partners Office for International Staff, Scholars, & Students (PIPS

-The Partners Office for International Staff, Scholars & Students (PIO) provides immigration services to all professional international staff.
-Processing of all non-immigrant staff, scholar and student visas (including J-1, J-2, H-1B, TN, O-1, F-1 and B-1/B-2 visas) is coordinated by the PIO.
-The PIO advises both the individual and the hiring department on initiating and extending the stay of international researchers and other professional staff.
+The Partners Office for International Professionals & Students (PIPS) provides immigration services to all professional international staff.
+Processing of all non-immigrant staff, scholar and student visas (including J-1, J-2, H-1B, TN, O-1, F-1 and B-1/B-2 visas) is coordinated by the PIPS.
+The PIPS advises both the individual and the hiring department on initiating and extending the stay of international researchers and other professional staff.

 Multicultural Affairs Office (MAO)